FIRE Guidelines and Application

 Specific criteria for projects

-Based on the above guidelines, we support work that is fair, meticulous, resourceful, comprehensive, innovative, and effectively rendered for a strong chance to succeed with FIRE's help.
+Based on the above guidelines, we support work that is fair, meticulous, resourceful, comprehensive, innovative, and effectively rendered for a strong chance to succeed at fulfilling the public interest with FIRE's help.

 For more information, see FAQs.
 If you still have questions, email application@firenewsroom.org